swcarpentry/2014-04-14-wise/novice/python/scidata/README.md

 > Jeanny

-I'm going to put this data in here for now (April 14, 2014) for the software carpentry at LBL, but I do not know if this data is in the public domain, so I need to check that *before* I push this to the web.!!!!
+used bash script 'selectlines' to get only a few lines of two of the files.
+I'm going to put this very small subset of the data in here for now (April 14, 2014) for the software carpentry at LBL, because I do not know if this data is in the public domain!!!!